peteroupc/html3dutil/doc/Surface.md

 <a name='Surface_tangent'></a>
 ### Surface#tangent(u, v)

-Finds an approximate tangent vector of this surface at the given u- and v-coordinates.
+Finds an approximate tangent vector of this surface at the specified u- and v-coordinates.
 The implementation in <a href="Surface.md">Surface</a> calls the evaluator's <code>tangent</code>
 method if it implements it; otherwise, does a numerical differentiation with respect to the u-axis using the <code>evaluate</code> method.